Maps & Navigation: How-To Guide.

 A short distance later you’ll arrive at Fox Lake, which is an ideal spot to stop to recharge.
 There are a couple of different paths leading to Fox Lake so pay attention to where you’re headed, and aim for the granite shoreline.

 The last leg of the trip connects to the Fox Lake trail and from there you can head a few different ways (see map).
 If you’re headed to Colins Rd, it’s fairly simple to get back if you just stay to the left.

-The trail is one of the most beautiful un-touched nature trails in Halifax in my opinion.
-Though it can be an easy hike done in less than an hour, it’s not a trail for beginners.
+The trail is one of the most beautiful untouched nature trails in Halifax in my opinion.
+Though it can be an easy hike done in less than an hour (up & back to Hobsons Lake), it’s not a trail for beginners.
 The rugged terrain and navigation issues aren’t something you want to jump into without prior experience on similar wilderness trails.
-Bugs can be bad in some spots, especially in Spring so prepare accordingly.
-Bring along your camera equipment and you’ll have plenty of great spots for amazing shots.
+Bugs can be bad in Spring so prepare accordingly and always check for ticks any time temperatures are above zero.